primate-run/primate/docs/guides/backends/add-a-ruby-backend.md

 !!!
 Manage your Primate Ruby app as you would a normal Ruby project.
 Make sure you install dependencies into `vendor` via
-`bundle config set --local path 'vendor/bundle'`, so dass Primate can pick them up.
+`bundle config set --local path 'vendor/bundle'`, so Primate can pick them up.
 !!!

 ---